-The school online safety policy outlines how the four areas of risk, content, contact, conduct and commerce, will be addressed to protect and educate learners and staff.
-It also incorporates the policy on the use of mobile and smart technology.
+The school online safety policy outlines how the four areas of risk, content, contact, conduct and commerce, will be addressed to protect and educate pupils and staff.
+It also incorporates the use of mobile and smart technology and appropriate filtering and monitoring on school devices and networks.
+Security protection procedures which meet the Cyber security standards for schools and colleges are in place in order to safeguard the systems, staff and pupils and review the effectiveness of these procedures to keep up with ever evolving cyber-crime technologies.
 The school is also in regular communication with parents and carers and uses these communications to reinforce online safety and the systems the school use to protect children from online harms.

 To ensure that online safety is effective, especially as technology and the associated risks and harms evolve and change, the school undertakes an annual review and risk assessment.

-See school online safety policy
+For more information see school online safety policy.